step-by-step-tutorial/python-tutorial/spark_tutorial/README.md

 Once created, RDDs cannot be changed.
 Every transformation on an RDD results in a new RDD, ensuring data consistency and fault tolerance.
-Immutability facilitates easy recovery from node failures and prevents data corruption by ensuring that errors do not propagate through subsequent operations.
+Immutability facilitates easy recovery from node failures and prevents data corruption by ensuring that errors do not propagate through further operations.

 ### In-Memory Computing

 Spark's design emphasizes in-memory data processing, allowing it to perform operations much faster than disk-based systems.
-Therefore, by reducing the need for disk I/O, Spark accelerates data processing and offers significant performance improvements over traditional disk-based systems.
+Therefore, by reducing the need for disk I/O, Spark speeds up data processing and offers significant performance improvements over traditional disk-based systems.

 ### Fault Tolerance